Juan Andres Sells 2,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA – Get Rating) insider Juan Andres sold 2,000 shares of the stock in a transaction that occurred on Wednesday, July 27th.
-The stock was sold at an average price of $161.00, for a total value of $322,000.00.
-Following the completion of the transaction, the insider now directly owns 10,367 shares of the company’s stock, valued at approximately $1,669,087.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Moderna, Inc. (NASDAQ:MRNA – Get Rating) insider Juan Andres sold 2,000 shares of Moderna stock in a transaction that occurred on Wednesday, August 3rd.
+The shares were sold at an average price of $167.99, for a total transaction of $335,980.00.
+Following the transaction, the insider now directly owns 10,367 shares in the company, valued at approximately $1,741,552.33.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

 Juan Andres also recently made the following trade(s):